jovesoncosta/streaming-data-pipeline-kafka-spark-airflow/README.md

 Why: A highly compressed, columnar format ideal for fast analytical queries.

-🌳 Project Structure
-Here is the file tree, explaining what each file and folder does.

-github_pulse1/
-├── .env                  # Environment file (ignored by Git) ├── .gitignore            # Tells Git which files to ignore (tokens, logs, data) ├── docker-compose.yml    # The "brain" of Docker, defines all services ├── README.md             # This documentation
-│
-├── airflow/
-│   ├── dags/
-│   │   └── github_events_dag.py  # The DAG that orchestrates the producer
-│   ├── logs/                 # (Ignored) Logs generated by Airflow
-│   └── plugins/              # (Ignored) Airflow plugins
-│
-├── producer/
-│   ├── Dockerfile            # Recipe to build the producer image │   ├── producer.py           # Python script that calls the API and sends to Kafka │   └── requirements.txt      # Libraries (requests, kafka-python)
-│
-└── spark/
-    ├── app/
-    │   └── consumer.py       # PySpark script that reads from Kafka and saves to Parquet └── data/
-        ├── checkpoints/      # (Ignored) Spark Streaming "bookmarks" └── processed/        # (Ignored) Where the .parquet files are saved

-🚀🕵️ How to Run This Project
+▶️ How to Run This Project
 Follow these steps to configure and run the entire pipeline on your local machine.

 1. Prerequisites
 Docker Desktop (for Windows/Mac).

-A GitHub Personal Access Token (PAT).
+A GitHub Personal Access Token (PAT) with public_repo permissions.

-Go to GitHub > Settings > Developer settings > Tokens (classic).

-Generate a new token with the public_repo scope.

 2. Environment Setup (Windows Only)
-This project has been debugged to solve specific Windows issues with Docker:
+This project was debugged to solve specific Windows-Docker issues:

 Expose the Docker Daemon:

-Open Docker Desktop Settings.
+Open Docker Desktop Settings > General.

-Go to the "General" section.

 CHECK the box: "Expose daemon on tcp://localhost:2375 without TLS".